 Keeping your day organized is more than just writing down a list of daily to-dos.
 Organizing and prioritizing tasks lets you track your most important work.
-Learn how to create a daily planner template in Asana.Get started
+Learn how to create a daily planner template in Asana.Create your template

 Planning out your day doesn’t just mean jotting down your upcoming to-dos.
 A truly organized daily schedule should include your daily tasks, plus task priority, status, due date, and more.